-&lt;sup>31 Ministry of Home Affairs and Ministry of Foreign Affairs, Report on Netherlands New Guinea for the Year 1961 (Report, 1961) a ('Report on Netherlands New Guinea for the Year 1961').
+31 Ministry of Home Affairs and Ministry of Foreign Affairs, Kingdom of the Netherlands, Report on Netherlands New Guinea for the Year 1961: Presented to the Secretary General of the United Nations pursuant to Article 73(e) of the Charter (Report, 1961) a ('Report on Netherlands New Guinea for the Year 1961').

-the assistance of the Netherlands, were creating their own unique form of indigenous 'self-government' and were firmly on the path to independence.
+Prior to the transfer of the Territory to the United Nations, the West Papuan people, with the assistance of the Netherlands, were creating their own unique form of indigenous 'self-government' and were firmly on the path to independence.33

-As detailed above, Article 73e of Chapter XI governing Non-Self-Governing Territories states that the obligation to report to the United Nations applies to territories 'other than those territories to which Chapters XII and XIII apply'.
-These specific chapters apply to the International Trusteeship System and the Trusteeship Council respectively.
+As detailed above, Article 73e of Chapter XI governing Non-Self-Governing Territories states that the obligation to report to the United Nations applies to territories 'other than those territories to which Chapters XII and XIII apply'.34 These specific chapters apply to the International Trusteeship System and the Trusteeship Council respectively.
 The International Trusteeship System governs 'the administration and supervision of such territories as may be placed thereunder by subsequent agreements.
 These territories are hereinafter referred to as trust territories.'
-Thus, the cessation of reporting under Article 73e by the Netherlands in 1962 was permissible only when Chapters XII and XIII applied: when the Non-Self-Governing Territory became subject to the International Trusteeship System.
-The Netherlands ceased its legal obligation to transmit regularly to the Secretary-General in accordance with Article 73e upon the transfer of the Territory to the United Nations in 1962 and as directed by the aide memoir from the Acting Secretary-General contained in Part IV of the Agreement between the United Nations, Indonesia, and the Netherlands.
+35 Thus, the cessation of reporting under Article 73e by the Netherlands in 1962 was permissible only when Chapters XII and XIII applied: when the Non-Self-Governing Territory became subject to the International Trusteeship System.
+The Netherlands ceased its legal obligation to transmit regularly to the Secretary-General in accordance with Article 73e upon the transfer of the Territory to the United Nations in 1962 and as directed by the aide memoir from the Acting Secretary-General contained in Part IV of the Agreement between the United Nations, Indonesia, and the Netherlands.36

-The Agreement - where 'the Netherlands ... transfer[red] administration of the territory to a United Nations Temporary Executive Authority (UNTEA)' - and the accompanying ex officio agreement between the United Nations, Indonesia, and the Netherlands ended the Netherland's legal obligation to report to the Secretary General under Article 73e.
-The Agreement thus shifted West Papua's legal status from a Non-Self-Governing Territory of the Netherlands to a Trust Territory of the United Nations.
+The Agreement - where 'the Netherlands ... transfer[red] administration of the territory to a United Nations Temporary Executive Authority (UNTEA)'37 - and the accompanying ex officio agreement between the United Nations, Indonesia, and the Netherlands ended the Netherland's legal obligation to report to the Secretary General under Article 73e.38 The Agreement thus shifted West Papua's legal status from a Non-Self-Governing Territory of the Netherlands to a Trust Territory of the United Nations.
 Under international law governed by the Charter, no alternative is available.